ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

 **Background/Plot**
 - Varinn leads the cult of Zarunites and wants to take over Terrathel once and for all to finish what his great-grandfather Marwinn started.
 His end goal is to have everyone be Zarunite humans under his influence.

-  - The source of Varinn's power lies in Sorcerer's Silver, which has been sent from the distant future by his Chonurgy wizard named Kroninn.
+  - The source of Varinn's power lies in Sorcerer's Silver, which has been sent from the distant future by a Chonurgy wizard named Kroninn.
 (It turns out that Kroninn *is* Varinn, who eventually figures out how to live forever by inverting the Raven Queen's necrotic energy into life energy)
     - Its world arrow is inverted (like in Tenet), and it was (will be) allocated in the Argent Expanse by Kronnin
     - It can absorb and concentrate raw energy from its surroundings (the reverse of forward time-like energy dissipation).
 A piece of raw ore feels cold to the touch because it is absorbing surrounding energy (magical and non-magical)
     - The "refining" process involves isolating the material and exposing it to large amounts of energy which it absorbs.
 Varinn achieves this by forcing his followers to cast energy intensive spells in a assembly line style factory